bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Enter a password for the provider if necessary.

 - *Driver* *
-       Enter a provider driver name for SQL-database provider type.
+       Enter a provider driver name for the SQL-database provider type.

 **Elasticsearch Provider Type**